hadolint/hadolint/README.md

 docker pull ghcr.io/hadolint/hadolint
 ```

-If you need a Docker container with shell access, use the Debian or Alpine
+If you need a container with shell access, use the Debian or Alpine
-variants of the Docker image:
+variants:

 ```bash
 docker pull hadolint/hadolint:latest-debian